-4.1.12.
+4.1.13.
 The OSA indicated that of the 514 ha of open spaces that are publicly accessible, around 203 ha (40%) of these open spaces are considered to be of 'good' quality, around 287 ha (56%) are considered to be of 'fair' quality, and less than 24 ha (5%) are considered to be of 'poor' quality.

-- 4.1.13.
+- 4.1.14.
 To maintain the current standards in the level of green space provision, there is an implied need for approximately 50 hectares of additional green space in the next twenty years to meet the expected population growth in the borough.
-Given that there are limited prospects to deliver a significant increase in the quantum of open space provision, Council's approach seeks to improve access and quality of the existing provision in the borough. - 4.1.14.
+Given that there are limited prospects to deliver a significant increase in the quantum of open space provision, the Council's approach seeks to improve access and quality of the existing provision in the borough.
+The draft Local Plan seeks to ensure that development proposals, particularly those located within areas that are deficient in open space, maximise opportunities to introduce new publicly accessible open space and improve connections to existing or planned new open spaces. - 4.1.15.
 The OSS contains the goal to target and deliver investment for parks, pocket parks and small open spaces that are classified as fair or poor in the OSA.
 The OSS will identify and prioritise priority projects, and seeks to achieve investment in all of them by 2027.
-The Council will publish an annual review monitoring report to track progress. - 4.1.15.
+The Council will publish an annual review monitoring report to track progress. - 4.1.16.
 The OSS will also seek to address access issues by working to support and encourage walking, cycling and other active travel modes that link open spaces.
 It will also identify the need to provide interpretation and way marking to link the River Pool Linear Park and Ladywell Fields Park with, Manor House Gardens, Manor Park, Mountsfield Park and Lewisham Park.
-Identified projects of strategic priority to Council will be included in future iterations of this IDP following the finalisation and endorsement of the open space strategy.
+Identified projects of strategic priority to Council will be included in future iterations of this IDP.

-4.2 Biodiversity / green corridors
+4.2 Biodiversity and nature conservation